d2l-ai/d2l-en/chapter_preliminaries/ndarray.md

 ## Summary

-* We introduce N-dimensional array (ndarray) in MXNet, an extention of NumPy’s ndarray.
+* We introduce $n$-dimensional array (ndarray) in MXNet, an extention of NumPy’s ndarray.
 * Ndarray contains a variety of functionalities such as basic mathematics operations, broadcasting, indexing, slicing, memory saving and loading.

 ## Exercises